|Total number of training hours²||556 983||465 165||449 083

-¹ The number of training hours measures only how large a percentage of skills-building activities is through traditional training (e-training and classroom training).
-The table also includes the savings banks.
+2) The number of training hours measures only how large a percentage of skills building is done through traditional training (e-training and classroom training).
+The table also includes savings banks.

 |Recommendation Index Results/Comparison²

-¹ Swedbank revised its employee survey in 2018, so no comparable data are available
+¹ The survey was revised in 2019, so no comparable data are available.

-² Likelihood of recommending Swedbank as an employer externally, calculated on a scale of 0–10, where the share of negative responses (0-6) is subtracted from the share of positive responses (9–10).
+² Likelihood of recommending Swedbank as an employer outside the company (eNPS).
+Calculated on a scale of 0–10, where the share of negative responses (0–6) is subtracted from the share of positive responses (9–10).

 |Gender distribution for all employees,